Is this $219 mini PC Microsoft and Qualcomm's best bet for beating the Apple M1 chip?

 Microsoft is finally giving developers a chance to test out apps for Arm-based Windows with the announcement of a new, budget-friendly Snapdragon device.

-The company has listed a brand new Snapdragon-powered PC device on its online store called the ECS Liva Mini Box QC710 Desktop which comes in a small form factor and costs just $219.
+The company has listed a brand new Snapdragon-powered mini PC that targets programmers on its online store called the ECS Liva Mini Box QC710 Desktop which comes in a small form factor and costs just $219.

 The new release comes with 4GB of memory, 64GB of storage, one USB 2.0 Type-A, one USB 3.2 Gen 1 Type-A, one USB Type-C, an HDMI port, and a microSD card slot.